Wade Graham: 2016

 On 13 January 2016, Graham was named in the emerging New South Wales Blues squad.
 On 13 February 2016, Graham played for the Indigenous All Stars against the NRL All Stars, playing off the interchange bench in the 12–8 loss at Suncorp Stadium.

-Graham made his debut for New South Wales in game 3 of the 2016 State of Origin series, after having originally been selected to debut in Game 2, however being ineligible due to a suspension resulting from a high tackle on Jonathan Thurston in Cronulla-Sutherland's Round 14 win over the North Queensland Cowboys.
+Graham made his debut for New South Wales in game 3 of the 2016 State of Origin series, after having originally been selected to debut in Game 2, however being ineligible due to a suspension resulting from a high tackle on Jonathan Thurston in Cronulla's Round 14 win over the North Queensland Cowboys.

-On 2 October, Graham was part of the Cronulla-Sutherland side that won the 2016 grand final to claim the club's first ever premiership.
+On 2 October, Graham was part of the Cronulla side that won the 2016 grand final to claim the club's first ever premiership.

 2017

 In 2017, Graham was selected for the 2017 State of Origin series.
-Graham was part of The Cronulla side which finished 5th at the end of the season.
+Graham was part of the Cronulla side which finished 5th at the end of the season.
 On 10 September, Cronulla played North Queensland in the first week elimination finals and suffered a 15-14 shock defeat.